Viva Engage

 Viva Engage (formerly Yammer) is an enterprise social networking service that is part of the Microsoft 365 family of products.
 It is used mainly for private communication within organizations but is also used for networks spanning various organizations.
-Access to a Yammer network is determined by a user's Internet domain, so only individuals with approved email addresses may join their respective networks.
+Access to a Viva Engage network is determined by a user's Internet domain, so only individuals with approved email addresses may join their respective networks.